ckeditor/ckeditor5/docs/getting-started/quick-start.md

 * `translations/` &ndash; The editor UI translations (see the {@link getting-started/setup/ui-language Setting the UI language} guide).
 * The `README.md` and `LICENSE.md` files.

+Copy these files to your project directory.
+You may use the CDN configuration as an example.
+You can also refer to framework integration guides for sample implementations.

 ## Installing premium features

 ### Installing premium features using npm